lieszkol/november-gallery/PLUGIN_DETAILS.md

 Finally, upload your pictures using the "Gallery" admin area, or through the October Media manager into the folders you created earlier.

+#### Uploading through the back-end Gallery management page

+This is fairly self-explanatory.
+Log into your site back-end and find the "Gallery" button at the top.
+Create an album, and upload your pictures!

 #### Uploading through the Media Manager

 Images must be organized into folders.
 Although you can use any folder structure that you'd like, we recommend that you create a "root" folder and create separate folders underneath it to store your albums.
 You can optionally create separate "root" folders to store your images, videos, and blog pictures.
 Avoid using spaces or special characters in your folder names.
 Your folder structure may look like this: